operand/agency/docs/README.md

 ## The Gradio UI

-The Gradio UI is a [`Chatbot`](https://www.gradio.app/docs/chatbot) based application that allows human users to connect to the space and chat with the connected agents.
+The Gradio UI is a [`Chatbot`](https://www.gradio.app/docs/chatbot) based application used for development and demonstration purposes, that allows human users to connect to a space and chat with the connected agents.

 It is defined in [examples/demo/apps/gradio_app.py](../examples/demo/apps/gradio_app.py) and